 Although it takes a while for the waters to warm up, it’s usually warm enough by July to take a swim.

-Hebgen Lake was the scene of the third largest earthquake (a magnitude of 7.5) to hit the lower 48 states.
+The Hebgen Lake area was the scene of the third largest earthquake (a magnitude of 7.5) to hit the lower 48 states.
 In 1959, this quake created a slide that cascaded from the south wall of the Madison River Canyon and blocked the gorge.
-It made a new lake (now called Quake Lake) and damaged many summer homes in the Hebgen Lake area.
+It made a new lake (now called Quake Lake, roughly 7 miles downstream) and damaged many summer homes in the Hebgen Lake area.